StyXman/ayrton/README.md

     root= grep (cat ('/etc/shadow', _out=Capture), 'root', _out=Capture)

-This seems more cumbersome than `sh`, but if you thin that in any shell language you do something similar (either using `$()`, `|` or even redirection), it's not a high price to pay.
+This seems more cumbersome than `sh`, but if you think that in any shell language you do something similar (either using `$()`, `|` or even redirection), it's not a high price to pay.